jerrylee17/SCEHacksk2021/README.md

 This hackathon was a first for many of us.
 This was the first time any of us had implemented a machine learning model and connected it to a web app.

+This was my first time at a hackathon and I couldn't have asked for better teammates than Jerry, Raaj, and Romuz.
+I learned so much over the last two days about machine learning, data science, React, and working as a team to help tackle some of California's greatest challenges.
+- Austin Rivard

 ## What's next for Arson
 - Scale up to entire California to generate a better map during wildfire season